caljrimmer/1liner/README.md

 ### Multiple Queries

 Returns an result from multiple queries.
 The queries need to return numbers as values otherwise an error with be thrown.
+The queries can be replaced with numbers too.

 Example: